Jacobian curve of singular foliations: Introduction

+where $\nu_0( {\mathcal F} ), \ \nu_0({\mathcal G})$ denote the multiplicity at the origin of the foliations $\mathcal F$ and $\mathcal G$ respectively.
+One of the first results describing the properties of the jacobian curve shows that equality in equation~\eqref{eq:multiplicidad} holds, that is,

+provided that the foliations $\mathcal{F}$ and $\mathcal{G}$ have different Camacho-Sad index at any singular point in the exceptional divisor $E^1$ obtained after one blow-up (see Lemma~\ref{lema:multiplicidad-E1}).

 The main result in this paper, Theorem \ref{th:desc-general}, gives a factorization of the jacobian curve ${\mathcal J}_{\mathcal{F},\mathcal{G}}$ of two generalized curve foliations $\mathcal F$ and $\mathcal G$ in terms of invariants given by the dual graph of the common minimal reduction of singularities of $\mathcal F$ and $\mathcal G$.
-This result depends on how ``similar'' are the foliations $\mathcal F$ and $\mathcal G$ in terms of its singularities and Camacho-Sad indices at the common singularities.
-We introduce the notion of collinear point and collinear divisor to measure this similarity between the foliations.
-Section \ref{sec:non-collinear} is devoted to study properties of non-collinear divisors; in particular, we give conditions to assure that the minimum multiplicity for the jacobian curve in \eqref{eq:multiplicidad} is attained.
-The results concerning properties of the jacobian curve ${\mathcal J}_{\mathcal{F},\mathcal{G}}$ when the foliations $\mathcal F$ and $\mathcal G$ have separatrices with only non-singular irreducible components are stated in section \ref{sec:jacobian} and their proofs can be found in section \ref{sec:pruebas}.
-The main result is proved in section \ref{sec:caso-general}.
+This result gives a decomposition of the jacobian curve ${\mathcal J}_{{\mathcal F},{\mathcal G}}$ in two classes of components: one for which we can control some properties of the topology from the data of $\mathcal{F}$ and $\mathcal{G}$ and another one for which such a control is impossible.
+The properties of the components in that decomposition depend on how ``similar'' are the foliations $\mathcal F$ and $\mathcal G$ in terms of its singularities and Camacho-Sad indices at the common singularities.
+We introduce the notion of collinear point and collinear divisor to measure this similarity between the foliations (see section~\ref{sec:collinear} where properties of collinear and non-collinear divisors are given).